 In stable patients without hard/overt signs of injury, a CTA of the neck may be helpful in further evaluating the extent of injury.
-The addition of contrast esophagograms, endoscopy or bronchoscopy should be considered based on clinical signs/symptoms and CTA findings.
+The addition of contrast esophagograms, endoscopy or bronchoscopy should be considered based on clinical signs/ symptoms and CTA findings.

-- Timely diagnosis of esophageal injury and associated injuries - Prompt intervention for esophageal injury and identified injuries - Optimal pain management; aggressive pulmonary toilet; early mobilization

-• 24-48 hours (depends on severity of injury/complexity of surgery)
+- Timely diagnosis of esophageal injury and associated injuries - Prompt intervention for esophageal injury and identified injuries - Optimal pain management; aggressive pulmonary toilet; early mobilization - B. Goal Length of Stay - 24-48 hours (depends on severity of injury/complexity of surgery) - C. Proposed Hospital Course - i.

-- i.
 Prior to Arrival at Hospitalization Destination - ATLS protocol; workup as mechanism and presentation dictate - Operative exploration of Zone II injury - Antibiotics and tetanus prophylaxis as needed